NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

       will return you the new observation (and optionally some additional information)
    -  Optional: render the simulation graphically
-   -  Break if certain conditions are met (eg. task is accomplished or failed), otherwise continue
+   -  Break if certain conditions are met (e.g. task is accomplished or failed), otherwise continue

 4. Close the environment and analyze the results